softindex/datakernel/examples/README.md

 These commands are repeated in each of the examples' instructions just to make sure that everything will work correctly.
 Yet if you've entered the commands once, you can omit these three lines from now on.

-If you run DataKernel examples in an IDE, you don't need to install DataKernel, instead there are some other instructions which will be described later.
+To run the examples in IDE, you need to clone DataKernel, import Maven projects and then properly set up working
+directory:
+**Run -> Edit configurations -> [Run/Debug Configurations -> [Templates -> Application] -> [Working directory ->
+$MODULE_WORKING_DIR$]]** (for IntelliJ IDEA).

 ### Basic modules
 If you haven't checked out [Hello World](https://github.com/softindex/datakernel/tree/master/examples/getting-started) getting-started example yet, you can start with it.
 This simple 5-minutes tutorial represents how to create a basic application in DataKernel-like way.

-Next, you may want to continue with some basic modules, most of them contain several simple examples:
+You may continue with some basic modules, most of them contain several simple examples:
 * [ByteBuf examples](https://github.com/softindex/datakernel/tree/master/examples/bytebuf) - ByteBuf provides efficient
 and recyclable byte buffers.
 The examples will show you how to create and utilize them for different purposes.